victusfate/hlsStreamExample/README.md

 streamTest
 ===
-sinatra app which servers m3u8 test streams, which are generated with ffmpeg (examples of calls in streamMake.sh and streamMakeNoAudio in public)
+sinatra app which servers m3u8 test streams, which are generated with ffmpeg (examples of calls in streamMake.sh and streamMakeNoAudio in public)# hlsStreamExample